hpreshit/eid-fall2018/DHTsensorAWS/README.md

   ![GitHub Logo](SensorUI.JPG)

    #### This project demonstrates development of a rapid prototype of a stand-alone temperature monitoring device with a local user interface.
 The temperature and humidity sensor used is DHT22 which is interfaced with Raspberry Pi.
 A User Interface is created for the temperature and humidity sensor using PyQT.
 Create local database using SQL.
-Client Server communication using Websockets.
-A HTML webpage to remote display the data from server.
+Client Server communication using MQTT and AWS as Broker.
+A QT interface to remote display the data from server.

    ## Installation Guide
    ### To run this project on Raspeberry Pi, you need to install Qt and PyQt using,